it As. SOc We outline how to review a system and organization controls (SOC) report, an essential part of vendor and risk management functions.

 User Control Considerations

 Most reports contain a section that lists controls that should be in place at the user (your) organization.
-These sections are typically called User Control Considerations, Complementary User Entity Controls or Description of Client Considerations.
+These sections are typically called User Control Considerations, Complementary User Entity Controls, or Description of Client Considerations.

 These are controls the service organization is assuming you have in place.
 They may not all be applicable to your business, but this section provides some great insight and may point out gaps in your control structure.
 Review and address each user control consideration as applicable.